5 mins read

 • Photo Pump Inhibitors (PPI) - drugs that block acid production and heal the oesophagus.

-The first step in correcting this condition is to address the digestive fire or Agni, which is often deranged in GERD patients.
+The first step in correcting this condition is to address the digestive fire that is often weakened in GERD patients.

-This is achieved by making dietary changes and adopting healthy eating habits that can help heal the damaged gut lining.
+This is achieved by making dietary changes to help heal the damaged gut lining.

 In addition to correcting the digestive fire, Ayurvedic treatment also involves complete gut healing using natural medications that help balance the production of digestive juices and promote the protective system of the gut.